tiadrop/timeline/README.md

 # Timeline

-### A Type‑Safe Choreography Engine for Deterministic Timelines
+### Not Just Another Animation Library

-**Timeline** is a general‑purpose, environment-agnostic choreography engine that lets you orchestrate any sequence of value changes; numbers, vectors, colour tokens, custom blendable objects, or arbitrary data structures.
+Timeline is a type-safe, deterministic choreography system that can control state transitions in any environment, whether that's a simple or complex CSS animation, managing a microcontroller's output, or synchronising complex hardware sequences.

 * [API Reference](#reference)
 * [Playground](https://stackblitz.com/edit/timeline-string-tween?file=src%2Fmain.ts)